DOI-USGS/sfrmaker/pythonGIS_install_readme.md

 | **rasterstats**| summarizes raster data (e.g. zonal statistics)  | GDAL | **gdal**, **rasterio**, **fiona**, **shapely** and numpy| just install using pip (see below) |

 ###1) Installing Python
 If you are not already a python user, I recommend installing the Anaconda Python Distribution (<https://store.continuum.io/cshop/anaconda/>), which is available for free and comes with many popular python packages pre-installed.
 Assuming you have a 64-bit system, I recommend installing the 64-bit version of Anaconda, as the 32-bit version has memory limitations.
+Anaconda should be installed as your default python (it should ask whether you want to make it the default during install).

 ###2) Downloading the wheel files for the packages